Barbara Corcoran — the famous real estate investor and ‘Shark’ on ABC’s Shark Tank — has learned hard-fought lessons about time management.

 If clients are used to getting replies from you in the evening, they might get confused or concerned if you suddenly stop.
 The same is true with your family ― if they are used to having your attention during the day, they might wonder why you have suddenly pulled back.

-Don’t just explain what your new time boundaries.
+Don’t just explain what your new time boundaries are.
 Be sure to share WHY you are setting boundaries.
 Share your BIG goals with your family, friends, and colleagues — and how your boundaries will help you reach them.

 6. Learn the Art of the “Helpful No”